Web Based Video Editor

 Forgetting to Save Progress

-An easily avoidable mistake in Web Based Video Editor workflows is accidental overwrites due to:
+An easily preventable mistake in Web Based Video Editor workflows is damaged project files due to:

 • Lack of Backups: Always keep multiple copies or redundant backups.